The History of the Prehistoria Museum

 Ben Lovatt, the founder of Prehistoria, was forced out of pursuing a formal education and his intended degree in the Climate Sciences by the development of several debilitating medical conditions that emerged through his childhood and continue to plague him to this day.
 Faced with the desire to continue learning and the need to develop a sustainable lifestyle that would accommodate his health, Ben sought to create educational resources that could be available universally to people of all budgets, disabilities and cultures.

-Following the success of his online multimedia site Educated Earth (freely viewed by over 5 million people in 224 nations and territories worldwide), and his conservation-centered work in the zoo & pet trades, a group of amazing folks have volunteered to joined in and help create the Prehistoria Natural History Centre – a community based, free admission, destination for everyone to experience the wonders of the natural and historical world.
+Following the success of his online multimedia site Educated Earth (freely viewed by over 5 million people in 224 nations and territories worldwide), and his conservation-centered work in the zoo & pet trades, a group of amazing folks have volunteered to joined in and help create the Prehistoria Museum – a community based, donate-what-you-can admission, destination for everyone to experience the wonders of the natural and historical world.

 Prehistoria is a completely self-reliant facility, currently receiving no government funding, and generates all of its operational and acquisition budget from the sale of sustainably sourced educational products.